 Each school district will decide when and if to reopen buildings.
 The state departments of education and health created a framework and guidance to help districts as they decide how to provide instruction.

 School districts, in conjunction with their local health departments, must consider benchmarks on new cases, diagnostic test percent positivity, and COVID-19 related hospitalizations to determine when in-person classes can begin again.
-Starting Aug.
-17, districts are required to provide “free on-site learning opportunities” and support services for students who need access to a computer or a supervised place to be during the day, even if the school system has opted for full-time distance learning.
+Starting in late summer districts were required to provide “free on-site learning opportunities” and support services for students who need access to a computer or a supervised place to be during the day, even if the school system has opted for full-time distance learning.

 Education Secretary Johnny Key issued guidance Aug.
 5 that requires districts to offer in-person instruction five days a week when classes resume.
 Districts were required to open their schools as soon as Aug.
 24 and as late as Aug.
 26. Decisions on whether to close a school are being made in collaboration with the Arkansas departments of health and education.